18F/methods/README.md

 ### Printing the Methods
 To print a copy of the Methods for offline use, visit the [Methods print page](https://methods.18f.gov/print/).
 You may need to select `file → print…` from your web browser.

+### Contributing to the Methods
+For more information on contributing to the Methods (or even making a suggestion), see [CONTRIBUTING.md](https://github.com/18F/methods/blob/staging/CONTRIBUTING.md).
+If you would like to suggest a new Method be added to the collection, please follow the instructions [here](https://github.com/18F/methods/wiki/Contributing#suggesting-new-methods).

+Learn more about our goals and the way we work in our [wiki](https://github.com/18F/methods/wiki).

 ### Running the Methods website on your local machine

 You will need [Ruby](https://www.ruby-lang.org) ( > version 2.1.5 ).
 You may consider using a Ruby version manager such as [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) to help ensure that Ruby version upgrades don’t mean all your [gems](https://rubygems.org/) will need to be rebuilt.